 • Why do we see faces in everyday objects?

 Kondo is far from the only one advocating this simpler, tidier lifestyle.
-In the UK, Sophie Hinchliffe, better known as Mrs Hinch, has been demonstrating to her Instagram followers and TV viewers how having a cleaner, tidier home can lead to a better life, while in California, professional organizer Beth Penn has written a book and set up her own company to help people sort out their stuff.
+In the UK, Sophie Hinchliffe, better known as Mrs Hinch, has been demonstrating to her Instagram followers and TV viewers how having a cleaner, tidier home can lead to a better life, while in California, professional organiser Beth Penn has written a book and set up her own company to help people sort out their stuff.
 There are dozens of other books and decluttering services to be found with a quick search of the internet.

 But for most of us, piles of clutter may not seem like a big deal.
 It might mean we struggle to find a clear surface to put a glass down on occasionally or we end up stubbing a toe on a carelessly misplaced pile of sports equipment, but it doesn’t make our life any worse.
 In fact, most of us quite like our stuff – it helps to turn the buildings we live in into homes and can give us a rush of satisfaction.